-What is the Marketplace?
+What is the marketplace?

-Once your application is processed, you learn which insurance plans you are able to purchase.
-You will also find out if you are eligible for discounts, tax credits, or lower out-of-pocket costs.
-The application can also tell you if you qualify for Medicaid, a health insurance plan for low-income individuals and families.
+Once your application is processed, you learn which insurance plans are available to you.
+You also find out if you are eligible for discounts, tax credits, or lower out-of-pocket costs.
+The application tells you if you qualify for Medicaid, a health insurance plan for low-income individuals and families.

 What financial assistance is available?